 Brandon Hunnicutt, of Giltner, Neb., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

-On the national level, Hunnicutt and serves as the board liaison to the Production Technology Access Action Team, on the Finance Committee, and as the association’s representation to Field-to-Market.
+On the national level, Hunnicutt serves as the board liaison to the Sustainable Ag Research Action Team, on the Finance Committee and as the association’s representation to Field-to-Market.

 Prior to his Corn Board service, Hunnicutt served as chair of NCGA’s Grower Services Action Team and vice chair of the Freedom to Operate Action Team.